 We see an increase of the overall gain with the resistance of the distortion potentiometer, with always a larger gain for high frequencies.

 Knowing this, what is interesting us now is to change the gain spectra.
-With our understanding on the influence of the resistances and capacitors on the gain shape, we have performed a PSPICE simulation by short-circuiting the resistance R7 (560 ohms) or the resistance R8 (47 ohms).
+With our understanding on the influence of the resistances and capacitors on the gain shape, we have performed a PSPICE simulation by opening the resistance R7 (560 ohms) or the resistance R8 (47 ohms).
 The following figures shows the results we have found:

-The simulations shows that short-circuiting R7 (560 ohms) has not a big influence on the gain spectra.
-However, by short-circuiting R8 (47 ohms) there is a clear change: the spectra is flatter.
+The simulations shows that opening R7 (560 ohms) has not a big influence on the gain spectra.
+However, by opening R8 (47 ohms) there is a clear change: the spectra is flatter.
 The high frequencies are not so much amplified, which should lead in theory to a much bass-rich sound, or muddy sound, with a lower overall intensity.
 We have made the following video to check this:

 Construction of the pedal